david-xhk/binary_tree/README.rst

 Iterating over a Node
 ^^^^^^^^^^^^^^^^^^^^^
-You can also iterate over a :class:`~binary_tree.Node` to traverse a binary tree for convenience.
+You can also iterate over a :class:`~binary_tree.Node` to traverse a binary tree for your convenience.
 Level-order is the default mode of traversal.

 >>> for node in root:
 >>>     print(node)